I grew up in Perth's eastern suburbs, spending most of my time in Guildford, Midland & Woodbridge.

 Michelle and I got married in February 2018 at St George's Cathedral, in Perth.
 We live in Halls Head (Seascapes) and hope to start a family in time.

 In June 2019 I was asked by Liberal Leader Liza Harvey to take the position of Shadow Minister for Health; Mental Health; Innovation & Disruptive Technologies and Manager of Opposition Business.
+I was also given the portfolio of Aboriginal Affairs in July 2019.

 In my free time I am training for the Ironman 70.3 WA in December 2019 and Busselton in May 2020.